google/periph/doc/drivers/README.md

 ### Stable

-A driver in [experimental/](../../experimental/) can be promoted to stable in either [devices/](../../devices/) or [host/](../../host/) as relevant.
+A driver in [experimental/](../../experimental/) can be promoted to stable in either [devices/](../../devices/) or [host/](../../host/) as appropriate.
 The following process must be followed:
-* Declare at least one (or multiple) owners that are responsive to reply to feature requests and bug reports.
+* Declare at least one (or multiple) owners that are responsive to feature requests and bug reports.
   * There could be a threshold, > _TO BE DETERMINED_ lines, where more than one owner is required.
-  * Contributors commit to support the driver for the foreseeable future and **promptly** do code reviews to keep the driver quality to the expected standard.
+  * The owners commit to support the driver for the foreseeable future and **promptly** do code reviews to keep the driver quality at the expected standard.
 * There are multiple reports that the driver is functioning as expected.
 * If another driver exists for an intersecting class of devices, the other driver must enter deprecation phase.
-* At this point the driver must maintain its API compatibility promise.
+* At this point the driver must maintain an API compatibility promise.

 ### Deprecation